Forearm Brace

 • Occasionally injections or surgery, depending on the type and severity.

-Our brace cannot reverse arthritis or replace those treatments.
+The brace can’t reverse arthritis or replace these treatments.
 Its role is to change how forces pass through the joint during certain tasks and flare‑ups, complementing the other parts of your care.
-If you notice new redness, warmth, or fever, or sudden changes in joint shape or function, you should seek medical advice promptly, as these may point to an acute flare or another problem that needs looking at.
+If you notice new redness, warmth, fever, or sudden changes in joint shape or function, seek medical advice promptly, as these may indicate an acute flare or another problem that needs attention.
+Used alongside your treatment plan, the brace can help you stay active and more comfortable day to day.

-If your forearm tends to feel fine at the start of a week or training block, then tight, tired, or achy after several days of similar tasks, and then improves again after a quieter period, that often reflects repetitive strain – a build‑up of small stresses rather than one big tear.
+It’s common to notice that your forearm feels fine at the start of the week or a training block but becomes tight, tired, or achy after several days of similar tasks, then eases again with rest.
+This pattern often points to repetitive strain — a gradual build‑up of small stresses rather than a single injury.

 The main tissues involved are: